aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 - `sh test-e2e.sh`runs an end to end test by dropping data into the pipeline and querying the GraphQL api output.
 If the test is successful it returns `Success`
 - `npm run lint` tests your code locally with the prebuilt linter configuration

-## Extending Carbon Data Lake
+## Extending carbon data lake

-If you are looking to utilize existing features of Carbon Data Lake while integrating your own features, modules, or applications this section provides details for how to ingest your data to the Carbon Data Lake data pipeline, how to connect data outputs, how to integrate other applications, and how to integrate other existing AWS services.
+If you are looking to utilize existing features of carbon data lake while integrating your own features, modules, or applications this section provides details for how to ingest your data to the carbon data lake data pipeline, how to connect data outputs, how to integrate other applications, and how to integrate other existing AWS services.
 As we engage with customers this list of recommendations will grow with customer use-cases.
 Please feel free to submit issues that describe use-cases you would like to be documented.

-### Ingesting data into Carbon Data Lake
+### Ingesting data into carbon data lake

-To ingest data into Carbon Data Lake you can use various inputs to get data into the Carbon Data Lake landing zone S3 bucket.
+To ingest data into carbon data lake you can use various inputs to get data into the carbon data lake landing zone S3 bucket.
 This bucket can be found via AWS Console or AWS CLI under the name `bucketName`.
 It can also be accessed as a public readonly stack output via props `stackOutputName`.
 There are several methods for bringing data into an S3 bucket to start an event-driven pipeline.
 This article is a helpful resource as you explore options.
 Once your data is in S3 it will kick off the pipeline and the data quality check will begin.

-### Integrating Carbon Data Lake data outputs
+### Integrating carbon data lake data outputs

 ### General Guide to adding features

-To add additional features to Carbon Data Lake we recommend developing your own stack that integrates with the existing Carbon Data Lake stack inputs and outputs.
+To add additional features to carbon data lake we recommend developing your own stack that integrates with the existing carbon data lake stack inputs and outputs.
 We recommend starting by reviewing the concepts of application, stack, and construct in AWS CDK.
-Adding a stack is the best way to add functionality to Carbon Data Lake.
+Adding a stack is the best way to add functionality to carbon data lake.

 1. Start by adding your own stack directory to `lib/stacks`